Ave44/Portfolio/ReactMusicService/README.md

 # Music service 🎶
 Music service react app is an application where you can store and browse your favourite tracks!
-It allows user to add, manage, and connect songs and authors of His/Hers choice.
+It allows user to add, manage, and connect songs and authors of your choice.

 ## Table of Contents
 - [Frontend](#Frontend)